Institutional Reach & Reputation

 • Capital campaign case statements and naming opportunity materials

-• Personalized major gift cultivation letters (variable data, by giving history and relationship)
+• Personalized major gift cultivation letters (variable data, by giving history)

 • Reunion giving packets and class challenge materials